The environment and host haloes of the brightest z~6 Lyman-break galaxies: Discussion

-As discussed in Section \ref{sec:full_sample_modelling}, it was not possible to obtain a good HOD fit to the number counts and clustering.
-A good fit was only obtained for the clustering measurements with a pure bias model.
-The core of the discrepancy is that to obtain the directly measured bias of $\sim 10$, the galaxies would need to be in halos of minimum mass $M_{\textrm{min}} \sim 10^{12} M_{\sun}$.
-This corresponds to a comoving density of $2.8 \times 10^{-6} \textrm{Mpc}^{-3}$, compared with an observed number density of $4.1 \times 10^{-5} \textrm{Mpc}^{-3}$ i.e. approximately a factor of 15 lower than the observed value.
-Similarly, plain abundance matching would suggest minimum mass $M_{\textrm{min}} \sim 10^{11.5} M_{\sun}$ corresponding to a bias of $\sim 8$.
+As discussed in Section \ref{sec:full_sample_modelling}, the bias obtained by fitting just to the clustering (Model E) is higher than that obtained when fitting to both the counts and the clustering.
+The core of the discrepancy is that to obtain the directly measured bias of $\sim 11$, the galaxies would need to be in halos of minimum mass $M_{\textrm{min}} \sim 10^{12} M_{\sun}$.
+This corresponds to a comoving density of $\sim 2 \times 10^{-6} \textrm{Mpc}^{-3}$, compared with an observed number density of $4.1 \times 10^{-5} \textrm{Mpc}^{-3}$ i.e. approximately a factor of 20 lower than the observed value.
+Equivalently, plain abundance matching (Model F.) would suggest a minimum mass $M_{\textrm{min}} \sim 10^{11.5} M_{\sun}$ (see table \ref{table:summary_of_abundance_matching}) corresponding to a bias of $\sim 8$.
 We note that \citet{Barone-Nugent2014} report a very similar issue at $z \sim 7.2$, where they found that a duty cycle of 1 was needed for their LBG sample, and that even then the measured bias was slightly inconsistent with the number density.
-We discuss in this sub-section possible explanations for this discrepancy.